 If our 2015 Brands of the Year could be categorized in one simple phrase, "the rise of the little guy" seems appropriate.
 Each year we consult the industry, deliberate and create a long list of deserving brands that could be BOY contenders.
 Then we narrow it down to a handful (plus a few notable trending brands, see p.
 36).
-Most of this year's winners are not the largest in their categories, yet they've still made a lot of noise. ¶ Take Epic Meal Time - Harley Morenstein and co have learned how to take calorie-heavy YouTube videos and turn them into a genuine entertainment brand with millions of viewers and big-name brand partners.
-Epic Meal Time isn't for everyone, but that's part of its appeal. ¶ And Smoke's Poutinerie (and its new offshoots) may not have the ubiquity or marketing budgets of a McDonald's or Wendy's, but its growth has been staggering, and it's just getting started.
-I Desjardins might not be a "Big Five" bank, but it tops international lists that measure financial institution strength, and it's poised to become a big name in the rest of the country outside its home province of Quebec.
-I To become a big name in the rest of the bound y outside it's owned by Canadian Tire)

-Finally, Sport Chek might not seem like a little guy (since it's owned by Canadian Tire) but it wasn't so long ago that the retailer was seen simply as a place to buy running where the innovative, digitally-led retailer it is today.
-I Read on to learn how all these brends are putting their stakes in the ground as indicator. brands are putting their stakes in the ground as industry disruptors.
+Most of tanow in upwin to a nanurum tyrus a rew norable denormal set they've still made a lot this year's winners are not the largest in their categories, yet they've still made a lot nis years withiers are not use rargest in their varegories, yet they ve sum made a rot of noise.
+If Take Epic Meal Time - Harley Morenstein and co have learned how to take Calorie-heavy YouTube videos and turn them into a genuine entertainment brand with walu le-lieavy luu luue viueus allu lui luelli liitu a yellulle elitei tailinelli praitu viut millions of viewers and big-name brand partners.
+Epic Meal Time isn't for everyone, but the line is and by the bold start of the provide bold start of the provide bold start of the second start that S year of its appear.
+If Ally Shinks S routiliene (ally its new onshouts) hay not have the ubiquity or marketing budgets of a McDonald's or Wendy's, but its growth has been staggering, and it's just getting started.
+I Desjardins might not be a "Big Five" bank, but it tops international lists that measure financial institution strength, and it's poised to become a big name in the rest of the country outside its home province of Quebec. to become a big name in the rest of the country outside its nome province of quebec.
+Finally, Sport Chek might not seem like a little guy (since it's owned by Canadian Tire) but it wasn't so long ago that the retailer was seen simply as a place to buy running uu it wasii t su iung agu tilat the retailer was seen simply as a place to buy running shoes, not the innovative, digitally-led retailer it is today. ¶ Read on to learn how all these brende are putting their stokes in the ground op industry discussion brands are putting their stakes in the ground as industry disruptors.